Berlin's goal: phasing-out coal by 2030

-The study is being conducted by a consortium under the lead of the BET Büro für Energiewirtschaft und technische Planung GmbH.
-In order to validate the assumptions and results, the Senate and Vattenfall have created an advisory committee.
-It consists of representatives from civil society, politics and science.
-The entire process is being made transparent, as the general public is included via events and online information.
+The study was conducted by a consortium led by the German energy consultancy BET Büro für Energiewirtschaft und technische Planung GmbH.
+To accompany the process, the Senate and Vattenfall established an advisory board including representatives from civil society, politics and academia.
+The transparency of the process was also ensured by public events and regular online information.

 Berlin’s largest energy supplier Vattenfall and the State of Berlin are working closely together to implement the recommendations of the study in order to phase out coal even before 2030.
 Discussions continue with various relevant stakeholder groups for the implementation process.
 With the successful implementation of the roadmap, a crucial step will be taken to facilitate Berlin’s heat transition from a system still largely based on fossil fuels.